kolotaev/vakt/README.md

 find_for_inquiry(inquiry)   # Retrieve Policies that match the given Inquiry
 ```

-Storage may have various backend implementations (RDBMS, NoSQL databases, etc.).
-Vakt ships some Storage implementations
+Storage may have various backend implementations (RDBMS, NoSQL databases, etc.), they also may vary in performance
+characteristics, so see [Caching](#caching) and [Benchmark](#benchmark) sections.

-out of the box.
-See below.
+Vakt ships some Storage implementations out of the box.
+See below:

 ##### Memory
 Implementation that stores Policies in memory.
 It's not backed by any file or something, so every restart of your